bonitasoft/bonita-doc/md/widgets.md

 Use a table widget to display data in a table.
 In order to display the data, first define the **headers** property with a comma-separated list of column headings.
 Then bind the **content** to an array of JavaScript objects.
 Finally, provide a comma-separated list for the **columns keys** indicating the attribute to display in each column.
-To get the data from a selected row, bind **selected row** to a variable.
+**:fa-exclamation-triangle:** These column keys must not be a number, or start with a number To get the data from a selected row, bind **selected row** to a variable.

 Note: table widget only supports text values.
 HTML content passed in table data will not be rendered.